TAJIKISTAN: Fines, questioning, threats for wearing hijab

 State TV channel Jahonnamo broadcast on 19 July the authorities' anti-hijab raid in Dushanbe's open-air market Shankhaibazaar, which was also reported by local news agency Asiaplus.
 As reported by it and in the video material of Jahonnamo TV, seen by Forum 18, Makhbuba Azimova, Press-Secretary of the State Committee for Women and Family Affairs, spoke against the hijab in her television interview.
 She and her co-employees from the Committee were shown stopping women in the hijab and convincing them against wearing it.
 They also warned those who sold and bought non-traditional religious apparel in the bazaar.

-Working groups created by the Sogd Department of the State Committee for Women and Family Affairs in early July raided all the Districts, shopping centres, bazaars, sewing workshops, restaurants, healthcare institutions, schools, and kindergartens to reveal those wear hijab and to give lectures against wearing it, local news agencies reported.
-The working groups reportedly included Police officials, State healthcare and education institutions and state religious affairs officials.
+Working groups created by the Sugd Department of the State Committee for Women and Family Affairs in early July raided all the Districts, shopping centres, bazaars, sewing workshops, restaurants, healthcare institutions, schools, and kindergartens to reveal those wear hijab and to give lectures against wearing it, local news agencies reported.
+The working groups reportedly included the police, healthcare and education institutions, and religious affairs officials.

 When Forum 18 told her it has seen the raid of the Dushanbe bazaar by her State Committee broadcast by State TV and of the media reports of the anti-hijab working groups created by her Department, Mirzozoda declined to discuss the issue further.
 "Please, send your further questions in writing."

-Sogd Regional Police's Chief of the Criminal Investigation Department, Mashraf Islomzoda, declined to comment on the raids and violations by the Police.
+Sugd Regional Police's Chief of the Criminal Investigation Department, Mashraf Islomzoda, declined to comment on the raids and violations by the Police.
 "I am not competent on this issue, please talk to the Chief of Police," he told Forum 18 on 1 August.
 "Other staff are involved in this issue."
-Phones of the Chief of Sogd Police went unanswered on 1 August.
+Phones of the Chief of Sugd Police went unanswered on 1 August.

 Police "humiliate" woman during questioning, another's husband held for three days